Master's Programme in Information and Communication Technology

 The course is based upon ongoing research in the department or relevant needs of the industry, and deepens expertise within a focused application- or research area.
 Individually or in small groups, students specialize in topics that are approved by members of the academic staff.
 The topics should be relevant for the specialization profile the students have chosen.
 The students may be required to present scientific papers.

-Pre-approved course topics: - Certifications - eHealth - Reinforcement learning - Embedded Systems - Mobile Radio Communication - 5G and IoT: Advanced
+Pre-approved course topics: - Certifications - eHealth - Reinforcement learning - Embedded Systems - Intelligent Radio Frequency Sensing - 5G and IoT: Advanced

 Be aware that all topics in the seminar courses might not be available every semester.